Wondering what font for

 What’s the difference between a comic font and a manga font?

 While often used interchangeably, “comic font” typically refers to typefaces designed for Western comic books, while “manga font” specifically implies suitability for Japanese comic art’s unique aesthetic.
-Both prioritize legibility in speech bubbles, but manga fonts may sometimes evoke a slightly different sensibility or adapt to stylistic norms seen in translated Japanese works, though many excellent comic fonts are versatile for both.
+Both prioritize legibility in speech bubbles, but

 How do I make my manga text look natural in speech bubbles?

-What fonts are commonly used for sound effects (SFX) in manga?
+What fonts are commonly used for sound effects (SFX) in manga ?

 What are good font pairings for manga titles and dialogue?